Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • lips and ears swell quickly.

-This condition is dangerous by the development of laryngeal edema and requires taking urgent action...
-The incipient laryngeal edema is manifested by a barking cough and a hoarse voice, a feeling of suffocation.
+This condition is dangerous for the development of laryngeal edema and requires acceptance urgent action.
+The beginning swelling of the larynx is manifested by a barking cough and a hoarse voice, a feeling of suffocation.
 This is especially common and dangerous in young children.
 What to do in such cases?
 Just call an ambulance with an urgent tracheotomy.

 Allergy on the neck - her skin is considered the most sensitive.
-Of the provoking factors, one can note cosmetics, synthetic clothing, jewelry (especially if they are not removed), UFO, pollen and certain products, any dust, medicines.
-Allergy on the neck is manifested by edema, skin flushing, itching and burning, peeling and dry skin.
-Among the rashes, there are bubbles, spots, scales.
-If an allergy to the neck is complicated by a systemic allergic reaction of the body, it is possible that shortness of breath, nasal congestion, cephalalgia, visual impairment and hearing impairment are possible.
+Of the provocative factors, cosmetics, synthetic clothing, jewelry (especially if they are not removed), UV radiation, pollen and individual products, any dust, and drugs can be noted.
+Allergy on the neck is manifested by swelling, skin hyperemia, itching and burning, peeling and dry skin.
+Among the rashes, bubbles, spots, scales are observed.
+If an allergy on the neck is complicated by a systemic allergic reaction of the body, shortness of breath, nasal congestion, cephalalgia, visual and hearing impairment may be added.

-Ear allergies - often caused by poor quality jewelry, ear jewelry, ear piercings, and care products.
-Symptoms are manifested by desquamation, hyperemia.
-Often all this is accompanied by small rashes discharge of serous fluid from ear canal and severe itching...
-Later, noticeable swelling may develop. auricles and mucous membrane in the tympanic cavity.
+Ear allergies - the cause is often low-quality jewelry, ear jewelry, ear piercing, care products.
+Symptoms are manifested by peeling, hyperemia.
+Often this is accompanied small rashes secretion of serous fluid from ear canal and severe itching.
+Later, noticeable swelling may develop. auricles and mucous in the tympanic cavity.
 The constant flow of fluid from the passage leads to weeping eczema in this place.
-Allergic rhinitis, acne on the face join, sleep is disturbed, general weakness and sweating, decreased activity is observed.
+Allergic rhinitis, acne on the face join, sleep is disturbed, general weakness and sweating, there is a decrease in activity.

-The eustachian tube may become clogged due to swelling.
-This happens more often in children.
-Deafness can develop without treatment.
-If, at the same time, a laying in the ear is noted and the fluid becomes purulent, then there is purulent otitis media.
-There may be a latent course, without the severity of symptoms.
+The Eustachian tube may become blocked due to swelling.
+More often it happens in children.
+Without treatment, deafness may develop.
+If at the same time laying in the ear is noted and the liquid becomes purulent, then there is purulent otitis media.
+There may be a latent course, without acute symptoms.

 Allergy on the forehead - a rash on the forehead can be flat, scaly, embossed.
 It can peel off, flake off.
 If you have a rash on your forehead, this may not necessarily be a manifestation of an allergy.
-It can also be a simple irritation after sun exposure.
+It can also be a simple irritation after insolation.
 Skin allergies are always accompanied by itching.
-Often, an allergic rash on the forehead develops as a result of contact with local antiseptics...
-In severe cases, the entire face and tongue may swell - anaphylaxis, in which an emergency emergency hospitalization is necessary.
+Often an allergic rash on the forehead develops as a result of contact with local antiseptics.
+In severe cases, the entire face and tongue may swell - anaphylaxis, which requires emergency emergency hospitalization.

-Allergy on the eyelids - when an allergen comes into contact with the conjunctiva.
-For reasons, besides all the usual ones, wearing contact lenses allocated indoor plants irritant substances, tobacco smoke, UFO, eye drops and cosmetics, hair sprays and deodorants.
+Allergy on the eyelids - when the allergen gets on the conjunctiva.
+Of the reasons, in addition to all the usual ones, the wearing of contact lenses allocated indoor plants irritants, tobacco smoke, UFO, eye drops and cosmetics, hair sprays and deodorants.
 There is severe dryness of the eyes, hyperemia of the sclera, intolerable itching, redness and swelling of the eyelids.

-Allergy on the eyelids can be manifested not only by damage to the eyelids, but also by the retina, optic nerve, choroid eyes and keratitis (corneal lesions).
-Lacrimation with mucous discharge and crusts on the eyelids is possible.
+Allergy on the eyelids can be manifested not only by damage to the eyelids, but also to the retina, optic nerve, choroid eyes and keratitis (corneal lesions).
+Possible lacrimation with mucous discharge and crusts on the eyelids.

-Lip allergy is a contact allergic cheilitis.
-It is considered a delayed allergic reaction.
-Of the reasons, all of the above can be named.
+Lip allergy is contact allergic cheilitis.
+Considered a delayed allergic reaction.
+All of the reasons listed above can be mentioned.
 In addition, weather conditions, dental elixirs and pastes, tattoos, piercings, fillings, mouthpieces, pencils in the mouth.
-Allergy on the lips is manifested by the fact that wounds, blisters, itching appear on the skin, then dryness and peeling of the skin.
-Blistering lips small rash, cracks, purulent crust.
-Edema, severe itching occurs on the border.
+Allergy on the lips is manifested by the fact that wounds, vesicles, itching appear on the skin, then dryness and peeling of the skin.
+Lips may blister small rash, cracks, purulent crust.
+On the border there is swelling, severe itching.

 Diagnostic measures